 Brown Bears (Ursus arctos – also called Grizzlies, “misabe mukwa” in Ojibwe) Brown Bears often den in the highest elevations.
 They dig their dens above the tree line, the edge above where trees can grow.
 The tree line is sometimes called the timberline or forest line.
 Above the tree line are cold temperatures, extreme snowpack, and a lack of moisture.

 Brown Bear dens are in rock crevices, caves or under trees roots.
 Occasionally, Brown Bears will use the same den year after year.
 In areas where snow melting is unlikely, Brown Bears will den at lower elevations.
 Brown Bears enter their dens between late October and December and reappear in spring between March and May.

 Polar Bears (Ursus maritimus – “nanuuq” in Innuit) – Polar Bears don’t hibernate or enter torpor.
 Polar Bears are active all year long.
 They will dig into snowbanks and shelter for a period of 25 to 150 days during bad weather and when hunting is poor.
 Only pregnant female Polar Bears dig dens to give birth and protect their cubs.

 When Black and Brown bears emerge from their dens they have lost between 25 and 45 percent of their bulk.
 They do this by burning fat to fuel their metabolism and provide its fluid needs.
 Lactating female bears lose more weight than male bears.

-During winter lethargy Black and Brown bears do not eat, defecate or urinate.
+During winter hibernation Black and Brown bears do not eat, defecate or urinate.
 The stored body fat is the only source of energy.
-These bears lose 22 percent of their muscle strength during their food-less three to four-month torpor.
+These bears lose 22 percent of their muscle strength during their food-less three to four-month sleep.
 Black and Brown Bears emerge from dormancy much thinner than when the entered into it.